NakhlehLab/MoTERNN/README.md

-# MoTERNN: Classifying mode of tumor evolution using recursive neural networks
+# MoTERNN: Classifying the Mode of Tumor Evolution using Recursive Neural Networks

 ## Installing the required packages
 ## Reproducibility